 Medical Counselor, Maureen Kayaro Shididi

 Maureen has been employed with CFA since 2014.
-She has a degree in Social Work and Community Development, which has been a dream come true.
-Another dream realized has been working with CFA.
+She has a degree in Social Work and Community Development.

 “It has been my dream to work with our organization that helps the community and thanks to God I found myself in the right place where I feel I have fitted, talking to people and changing lives.
 It has been my passion.
 I want to change more lives.”